Get Admitted Today!Explore Rehabs Near You.

 • Motivational interviewing: This type of therapy can help you realize your own goals and move toward them.
 In the end, you are the only person who can change your behavior and turn your life around.
 Motivational interviewing is a great tool to help you advance your own self-efficacy.

-• Motivational incentives (contingency management): This approach uses healthy rewards and incentives to motivate you to remain drug-free.
+• Contingency management: This approach uses healthy rewards and incentives to motivate you to remain drug-free.
 If you meet certain goals in treatment, you will be rewarded with a voucher that you can use to get healthy items that are not associated with drug use.

 Recommended Clonazepam Rehabilitation-Related Articles